tiktok/sparo/apps/website/docs/pages/ci_commands/overview.md

 title: Overview
 ---

 Everyday development involves a variety of Git operations such as switching between branches, fetching incremental changes from the server, and browsing history.
-By contrast, when a continuous integration (CI) pipeline checks out a Git branch, it is typically a much simpler operation, and the folder or entire virtual machine image may be discarded as soon as the job completes.
+By contrast, when a continuous integration (CI) pipeline checks out a Git branch, it is typically a much simpler operation.
+The folder or entire virtual machine image may be discarded as soon as the job completes.
 Therefore, different approaches for optimizing Git require required for these two use cases.

 Sparo provides a separate command line `sparo-ci` that is specifically optimized for CI pipelines.
 The current implementation takes this approach: